andreashandel/MADAcourse/auxiliary/Notes_ToDo_Thoughts.md

 Most general comments/thoughts are in the Notes and Thoughts document in the off-line course folder.

 # ToDo

+* Can we change color scheme to something less stark/dark?
+* Can one make the images larger, they are at times hard to see/read.

+--

 * Continue updating Assessment_Data_Analysis
 * Update/finish AI unit